nih-cfde/training-and-engagement/docs/General-Tools/UNIX/intro.md

 * Which ebook contains the most lines of text?
 * How many R1 and R2 reads were generated from each MiSeq sample?
 * Do our results match the reported results?
-* Which South Park character spoke the most lines?

 ### Key points